 Day 3 - This was the day of Prague Castle.
 It’s a good idea to head to the Letna hill and explore the Letna beer garden and the towering Prague Metronome first.
 From here, you can hike up to the Prague Castle.
 Our plan was to save time for some shopping, so we skipped it and a streetside breakfast aside, made our way up the hill and bought one of the shorter packages at the ticket counter that allowed us to see some of the high points, including the main church, the castle halls with a grand balcony view of the city, the mini township as well as the medieval torture prison, armoury, chemist lab, and some crossbow shooting.
 The walk back from the other end of the castle goes past a little vineyard if you’d like to splurge a bit.
 The next few hours went by shopping in one of the city malls far away from the touristy Old Prague, before making our way to the last stop - the stretch of Wenceslas Square with Narodni museum at one end.
 If you time it right, you can catch a semi-private concert in the museum.
 Alternatively, just walk the length of the square, visiting the many shops and munching on this-or-that.

 Prague has a ton of other things to explore - the dancing building, the sex machines or the beer museum (both of which sound more hype though) and the Memorial to the Victims of Communism, and Lazne na Lodi (or Sauna in a boat, open seasonally), to name a few.
 If you have a day to spare, you can also consider visiting Cesky Raj, which makes for a beautiful day trip to the other end of Czech Republic, worth visiting.
 For us, it was time for the next phase of the trip - Austria.
-Click here to read more on how you can explore Austria and Bratislava in 5 days!
+Click here to find out how we explored the Austrian Alps with Hallstatt and Krippenstein.

 If you’ve ever lived in Canada or even visited it you are probably aware of the “winter blues” that drag on for nearly half of the year.
 So when the warm summer breeze finally starts to blow and our heavy jackets start getting packed up each one of us hits the street looking for some fun summer activities to get that gloomy feeling out.
 That’s where Uxbridge comes in!
 Known as the Trail Capital of Canada, this little town is the perfect destination to get your summer vibes back on.